Welcome to Chapel Hill Christian School (CHCS). Our mission statement states that

 Cars will be loaded from 3:00 –3:15 pm.

-When students are picked up or delivered to school at times other than regular car loading times, parents or persons authorized by the parents must come into the school to escort the child in or out.
+When students are picked up or delivered to school at times other than regular car loading times, parents or persons authorized by the parents must bring their student to the front entrance to be escorted into the school.

 CHCS uses a combination of curriculum from the best Christian curriculum companies; Bob Jones University Press, Abeka and ACSI.
 We teach reading through a strong phonics program for our younger students, and both a basal reader and some novel-based reading for third through fifth grades.
 We believe that this combination provides a challenging academic track with a variety of learning methods and activities to engage every child and maximize his or her learning potential.
 We teach Spanish to all grades beginning at three years old, and Technology to all students from first grade through fifth.

 In accordance with Georgia law excused absences are: the personal illness of the student, the serious illness or death of an immediate family member, and CHCS related activities such a field trips.
 Absences for such reasons as camping, vacations, or non-school activities are discouraged.
 With parent request prior to the absence, it may be excused, but missed work must be turned in the day student returns to school.
 Tests will be taken the day student returns to class.
 Students who have absences due to sickness will have one day for each day that they were absent to get make-up work turned in without penalty.
 Make-up work that is not turned in within the allotted time will result in points deducted or “0”s.

 The maximum number of excused absences allowed by law in a school year is ten.
 Student must be present at least three hours of the day not including lunch in order to be counted present for the day.

 Elementary students should bring a note to the teacher explaining the cause of each absence.
 Students are allowed to make-up tests and work missed during an excused absence.